Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods in Vientiane with lots of problems I should avoid and why?

-The Vientiane neighborhoods that present the most challenges for foreign investors are the far outer areas of Naxaithong and Pak Ngum districts, any "cheap landed home" deal marketed to foreigners without clear legal documentation, and condo buildings that have become flooded with identical Airbnb listings.
+The areas in Vientiane that present the most problems for property investors are the far-out residential streets of Naxaithong and Pak Ngum, certain "cheap landed home" deals marketed to foreigners without clear legal structures, and individual condo buildings in central Chanthabouly that have become flooded with near-identical Airbnb listings.

 Buying a property in the wrong neighborhood is one of the mistakes we cover in our list of risks and pitfalls people face when buying property in Vientiane.